wighawag/hardhat-deploy/README.md

 This task will submit the contract source and other info to all deployed contract to allow etherscan to verify and record the sources.

 Instead of using the full solc input, this task will first attempt to send the minimal sources from the metadata.
-But Etherscan sometime fails for some reason (even if it should not).
+But Etherscan sometime fails due to a bug in solidity compiler (https://github.com/ethereum/solidity/issues/9573).
 As such this task can fallback on full solc input (see option --solc-input).
 Note that if your contract was deployed with a previous version of buidler-deploy, it might not contains the full information.

 This task will also attempt to automatically find the SPDX license in the source.

-To execute it you need to specifiy the network to run against :
+To execute that task, you need to specifiy the network to run against :

 ```
 buidler --network mainnet etherscan-verify --api-key <apikey>